-- 1 Minimum 90 SLT credit units.
-A minimum of 60 SLT credit units shall be engineering or engineering technology courses, of which at least 50% should be allocated for practice-oriented components in the technical and specialists areas. - 2 Final year project (4-6 SLT credit units) - 3 Industrial training (minimum of 16 weeks) - 4 Full-time Teaching staff (minimum of 8) - 5 Staff:student ratio 1: 20 or better - 6 External examiner report (and availability of the process that requires a minimum of one report over two years) - 7 Programme Educational Objectives - 8 Programme Outcomes
+- 1 Minimum 140 SLT credit unit.
+At least 100 SLT credit units shall be engineering or engineering technology courses, of which a minimum 50 SLT credit units shall be allocated for practice-oriented components in the technical and specialist area. - 2 Final year project (8-12 SLT credit units) - 3 Industrial training (minimum of 24 weeks) - 4 Full-time Teaching staff (minimum of 8) - 5 Staff: student ratio 1: 15 or better - 6 External examiner's report (and availability of the process that requires a minimum of one report over two years) - 7 Programme Educational Objectives - 8 Programme Outcomes